MicrosoftDocs/defender-docs/defender-office-365/configure-junk-email-settings-on-exo-mailboxes.md

   - **Move messages to Junk Email folder**: Domain entries and sender email address entries are honored.
 Messages from those senders aren't moved to the Junk Email folder.
   - **Quarantine**: Domain entries aren't honored (messages from those senders are quarantined).
 Email address entries are honored (messages from those senders aren't quarantined) if either of the following statements is true:
     - The message isn't identified as malware or high confidence phishing (malware and high confidence phishing messages are quarantined).
-    - The email address isn't in a block entry in the [Tenant Allow/Block](tenant-allow-block-list-email-spoof-configure.md#create-block-entries-for-domains-and-email-addresses).
+    - The email address or URL or file present in the email isn't in a block entry in the [Tenant Allow/Block](tenant-allow-block-list-email-spoof-configure.md#create-block-entries-for-domains-and-email-addresses).
 - In standalone EOP with directory synchronization, domain entries aren't synchronized by default, but you can enable synchronization for domains.
 For more information, see [Configure Content Filtering to Use Safe Domain Data: Exchange 2013 Help | Microsoft Learn](/exchange/configure-content-filtering-to-use-safe-domain-data-exchange-2013-help).

 To configure the safelist collection on a mailbox, use the following syntax: